jsto890/Immortal/Streamdeck +/README.md

 - **Dial Integration**: Advanced dial control for parameter adjustment
 - **Preset Management**: Configurable presets for different workflows
 - **Cross-Platform**: Support for Windows, macOS, and Linux
+- **Configurable**: All network settings and device parameters can be customized

 ## Directory Structure